paulBrndt/paulBrndt/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on a wireshark equivalent in Rust
+- 🔭 I’m currently working on a own keyboard and some explanation videos
-- 🌱 I’m currently learning networking
+- 🌱 I’m currently learning [Manim](https://github.com/3b1b/manim) and QMK
-- 🎤 Those are my coding languages: Swift, Python, Rust and a bit of C, JS and ASM
+- 🎤 Those are my coding languages: Swift, Python, Rust and a bit of C++, JS and ASM
-- 📫 How to reach me: just write me...
+- 📫 How to reach me: just text me...